apePetrus/metal-repo/PROGRESS_LOG.md

 ---

+## Development history

+### Infrastructure/General improvements tasks

+- [x] Restructure the project's directories (backend/frontend/database) to better management

+Using the repository pattern, separating directories on their specific usage.

+---

 ## Historical archival: initial development phase

 Below is the to-do list used to start the initial development phase of the project